 Even though aerobic exercise seems a little time consuming (150 minutes a week), that doesn’t mean that it’s a waste of time.
 If you’re not quite ready for 150 minutes a week, slowly work your way up to that amount of exercise over the period of a few weeks or months.

-Senior Exercises For Strength
+Senior Strengthening Exercises

 In your prime, you may have spent hours in the gym on a weekly basis looking to set new personal records on the squat, deadlift, and bench press.
 While you probably won’t be doing that in your senior years, that doesn’t mean that you won’t be strength training at all.